kusabashira/subvert/README.md

 	branch  = {letter | "\/" | "\,"}

 - FROM and TO are `pattern`.
-- letter is a unicode character (ignore "/" and ",")
+- letter is a unicode character (ignore "/" and ",").

-Correspondence of vim-abolish is as follows.
+Correspondence of vim-abolish is as follows:

 | msub                 | vim-abolish        |
 |----------------------|--------------------|